mohamedgh16/Getting-started-with-game-development-using-windows-forms/README.md

 ### Building the form & the controls of the game

 We will use the tool box to select the controls that we need in this game.
-First of all, we will add 10 labels for each chance, and for each label we will add 4 buttons for the colors one button for the try check and another 4 buttons for the hints, total 9 buttons for each try (label).
-Finaly 1 button for the start (GO) 4 buttons for the hidden colors produced by the system and 1 one button for the win or lose statement.
+First of all, we will add 10 labels for each round, and for each label we will add 4 buttons for the colors one button for the check and another 4 buttons for the hints, total 9 buttons for each round (label).
+Finally 1 button for the start (GO) 4 buttons for the hidden colors produced by the system and 1 one button for the win or lose statement.

 This is how the form should look like after including all the controls, and remember that you can always change the fonts & the colors to what ever that suits your taste!